 Houghton College Integrative Studies Requirements - BA/BS

-The following requirements must be taken in the first year: Biblical survey, college orientation, Western culture and writing.
-The following requirements should be taken in the first year: foreign language and physical education.
-Total hours for integrative studies equal 53.
+The following requirements are typically taken in the first year: Bible, history, and writing.
+Students are also strongly encouraged to take the following requirements in the first year: foreign language and the theory component of the health & wellness competency.